Purdue-CS193/lab-1-arich00/index.md

 # Alex's First CS193 Lab
 ### Favorite Things About the Class
--the instructors
+- the instructors
--we're learning relevent information
+- we're learning relevent information
--easy, but important work
+- easy, but important work